cedrata/jira-helper/CONTRIBUTING.md

 ## Submitting changes

-1. CLA: Upon submitting a Pull Request (PR), contributors will be prompted to sign a CLA.
-Please sign the CLA :slightly_smiling_face:
 1. Tests: If you are submitting code, please ensure you have adequate tests for the feature.
 Tests can be run via `go test ./...` or `make test`.
-1. Since this is golang project, ensure the new code is properly formatted to ensure code consistency.
+1. Formatting: Ensure the new code is properly formatted to ensure code consistency.
 Run `make all`.

 ### Quick steps to contribute